 Often a combination of generator commands and filters can be used together to optimize MC sample production.
 Try to avoid relying too heavily on filters with very low efficiencies.
 This can be unnecessarily expensive in CPU hours when a less computationally expensive solution exists.

 A variety of generator filters are available for use.
 Most filters have names that intuitively describe their purpose.
 You can also use the header files to read their purpose and the corresponding source files to see the configurable properties and how the logic is implemented.
+Some instructions are provided in the package README.

 The existing filters provide significant coverage of the possible use-cases that you might encounter.
 It may take some clever combination of filters to get your desired outcome.
 If there is no way to use the existing filters to produce your final state with a reasonably high efficiency, you can create a new filter following the examples of the existing filters.